Tricky1702/JaguarCompany/tags/1.2/jaguar_company_readme.txt

     Cleaned up the scripts with JSLint.
     navyPresent variable in jaguar_company.js fixed.
     Tightened up the escort formation distances.
-1.3 (2012-06-18)
-    Fixed the decal rotation.
-    Added lots of new ship names.
-Altered one for profanity reasons.
-    Tweaked all the AI's.

 Future Versions
 ---------------